 If you want to learn how to create a webinar that sells, one call to action is not enough.
 The second call to action is what starts to get your audience into motion.

 I like to talk to the little voice some of my audience can hear in their heads, so they know I’m talking directly to them.
-I remind people they can choose not to let that little voice talk them out of making a decision that will prevent them from fulfilling their passions and give their gift to the world and serve humanity.
+I remind people they can choose not to let that little voice talk them out of making a decision that will prevent them from fulfilling their passions, giving their gift to the world, and serving humanity.

 27. Final Direct Call to Action